How many fence posts do I need?

 Practical tips

-• Check local frost depth and code for post hole depth and concrete footing requirements.
+• Check local code for depth and setback requirements.

 Want the fast estimate?